AI Nav

 Recent developments

-• Reduction Targets: a 5% reduction by 2030, 10% by 2035, and 15% by 2040.
+• Reduction targets: a 5% reduction by 2030, 10% by 2035, and 15% by 2040.

-• Single-Use Plastic Packaging: from January 1, 2030, the EU will enforce bans on certain single-use plastic packaging for items like unprocessed fresh fruits and vegetables, and for products used in food service settings, including condiments and toiletry miniatures in accommodations.
+• Single-use Plastic Packaging: from January 1, 2030, the EU will enforce bans on certain single-use plastic packaging for items like unprocessed fresh fruits and vegetables, and for products used in food service settings, including condiments and toiletry miniatures in accommodations.

-• Chemical Use: the directive introduces a ban on PFASs — often called "forever chemicals" — in food contact packaging to mitigate health risks.
+• Chemical use: the directive introduces a ban on PFASs — often called "forever chemicals" — in food contact packaging to mitigate health risks.

-• Reuse and Refill Solutions: by 2030, specific reuse targets have been established for the packaging of both alcoholic and non-alcoholic beverages (excluding products like milk and wine), as well as for transport and sales packaging.
-Also, businesses that distribute beverages and takeaway foods will be required to offer consumers the option to use their containers and ensure that at least 10% of their products are available in reusable packaging
+• Reuse and refill solutions: by 2030, specific reuse targets have been established for the packaging of both alcoholic and non-alcoholic beverages (excluding products like milk and wine), as well as for transport and sales packaging.
+Also, businesses that distribute beverages and takeaway foods will be required to offer consumers the option to use their containers and ensure that at least 10% of their products are available in reusable packaging.

-By 2029, an ambitious goal has been set to separately collect 90% of single-use plastic and metal beverage containers up to three liters, through deposit-return schemes or other effective collection systems.
+By 2029, an ambitious goal has been set to separately collect 90% of single-use plastic and metal beverage containers up to three litres, through deposit-return schemes or other effective collection systems.
 These updates represent a robust effort by the EU to address packaging waste comprehensively and foster a more sustainable packaging industry across its member states.

 Who will be affected?